T-Lab-CUHKSZ/VAR/README.md

 - **Codes and Datasets are coming soon.**
 - **[2026.08.21]**: 🎉 Our [paper](https://arxiv.org/abs/2606.04483) is accepted to the EMNLP 2026 Main Conference!

-## Why Do We Need Off-Distribution Voices?
+## Why Do We Need Voices Across Registers?

 Most jailbreaks are discrete prompt artifacts whose surface forms can be fingerprinted and patched.
 We instead study **register shift**: harmful requests expressed through natural writing styles that safety alignment may under-cover.